 Simple, by observing the user interaction with the web page.
-But, will this impact the publishers’ earnings?
+But will this impact the publishers’ earnings?
 Of course.
 With viewable ads in action, advertisers will only pay in vCPM rather than CPM.

 So, What is vCPM?

 vCPM stands for cost per thousand viewable impressions.
-Simply put, advertisers will pay according to the impressions that are viewed, not the creatives that rendered on the publisher’s site.
+Simply put, advertisers will pay according to the impressions that are viewed, not the creatives that are rendered on the publisher’s site.

-If CPM is cost per 1000 impressions,
+If CPM costs per 1000 impressions,

 What are viewable ad impressions?

 Viewable impressions are ad creatives that the users actually see.
 But how would you determine which ads are seen?
 To simplify it, publishers have the MRC provided standards that define whether an ad would be considered as viewed or not: